You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you think!

 Recording your food intake makes you more mindful of the quantity of food you’re eating, regardless of whether you track calories.

-Doing so helps you see the correlation between the volume of food you eat and your body weight, allowing you to adjust weight loss meal plans as needed to achieve your goals.
+Doing so helps you see the correlation between the volume of food and your body weight, allowing you to adjust weight loss meal plans as needed to achieve your goals.

 Use a paper or online food journal to record intake at each meal and snack.
 For best results, be consistent with journaling by not skipping days.